pupil-labs/pupil-docs/src/invisible/reference/export-formats.md

 | **start event name** | Name of the start event of the section.     |
 | **end event name** | Name of the end event of the section.     |

-Further, every enrichment export contains a files called `enrichment_info.txt`, which contains the name of the enrichment type, a link to the appropriate documentation, and the version of the enrichment that was used.
+Further, every enrichment export contains a file called `enrichment_info.txt`, which contains the name of the enrichment type, a link to the appropriate documentation, and the version of the enrichment that was used.

 ## Raw Data Exporter